oracle/oci-compute-jenkins-plugin/README.md

    - **Number of Executors** - Number of concurrent builds that Jenkins can perform.
 Value should be at least 1.
    - **Init Script** - You can define several lines of shell based commands to configure the instance (one-time) before the Jenkins Job runs.
 For example, if the image selected does not have Java pre-installed, you can add command "sudo yum -y install java"
    - **Init Script Timeout** - Number of seconds to wait for the completion of Init Script.
 Default value is 120 seconds.
+   - **Template Instance Cap** - Places a limit on the number of OCI Instances that Jenkins may launch from this Template.
+Leave this field empty to remove the Template Instance Cap.

 6. Click **Save** or **Apply**